HimanshuR321/SoC-IITB-2025-Trackathon/README.md

 ### Week 5 – Continuing React and Tailwind CSS
 - Using React Vite and Tailwind CSS for styling
-- Creating Swiggy clone for practice (only frontend)
+- Creating an e-commerce website for practice (only frontend)

 ### Week 6 – Introduction to Backend Development
 - Build a basic Express server that returns a simple message